Keysight/infragraph/docs/src/annotate.md

-# Binding Custom Attributes to Graph Nodes

-The primary purpose of infra.proto is to define and design a generic network fabric.
-This enables end users to specify the devices as nodes and links as edges.
-The data model also allows for the definition and design of devices by adding links and components within the device, modeling the device internals as a subgraph.
-Another data model, annotate.proto, allows for the definition and binding of various parameters within the generic infrastructure.
-Users can bind:

-- Vendor-specific data
-- Additional qualities of the infrastructure
-- Specific device performance attributes, such as:
-  - Latency
-  - Routing tables

-This helps to add more context and content to infrastructure elements.
+# The `annotate_graph` API

+## Overview
+Once the infrastructure or system of systems has been defined by using the `set_graph` API the base graph can be extended by using the `annotate_graph` API to add additional data using nodes and edges as endpoints for the data.

-The main objective is to decouple various bindings from the infrastructure, separating the concerns of designing the logical infrastructure from the additional data needed for specific use-cases.
+The main objective of the `annotate_graph` API is to separate the infrastructure model from specific use-case models by allowing the graph to be extended with any type of data.

+This ensures that `InfraGraph` does not morph into an attempt to define every nuance present in a system of systems.

+Any annotation efforts can always be proposed as model or service enhancements by submitting [issues](https://github.com/Keysight/infragraph/issues) or [pull requests](https://github.com/Keysight/infragraph/pulls) to the [InfraGraph repository](https://github.com/Keysight/infragraph).

+### Additional Data
+Some examples of additional data are:
+- AI data such as:
+  - ranks
+  - communication groups
+- Configuration data such as:
+  - network interface card settings
+  - device addresses
+  - device routing tables

+The following code examples demonstrates how to use the `query_graph` API in conjunction with the `annotate_graph` API to extend the graph with additional user specific data.

-## Adding a `Rank` attribute to all `NPU` nodes
+## Adding `rank` data
+In the [Getting Started](create.md) example, the device `Server` has a specific number of `npu` components.

-The following code demonstrates adding a `rank` attribute to every node that is of type `NPU`.
+The following code demonstrates adding an `rank` attribute to every node that is of type `NPU`.
 <details open>
-<summary><strong>Rank Annotation Test</strong></summary>
+<summary><strong>Add a rank to each npu</strong></summary>
 ```python
 {% include-markdown "../../src/tests/test_rank_annotations.py" %}
 ```
 </details>

-## Adding an `ip_address` attribute to all `NIC` nodes
+## Adding `ip_address` data
+In the [Getting Started](create.md) example the instances of the `Server` device were created with the name of `host`.

-The following code demonstrates adding an `ip_address` attribute to every node that is of type `NIC`.
+The following code demonstrates how to add an `ip_address` attribute to every node that is an instance of `host`.
 <details open>
-<summary><strong>IpAddress Annotation Test</strong></summary>
+<summary><strong>Add an ip_address to each host</strong></summary>
 ```python
 {% include-markdown "../../src/tests/test_nic_annotations.py" %}
 ```